 We hope that this survey can help kick-start a new conversation in Ireland about how to communicate SUDEP and improve SUDEP knowledge among people with epilepsy.

-On #SUDEPActionDay2020, we encourage people with epilepsy to be aware of this rare aspect of the condition and should you have any questions, please do not hesitate to contact your local Community Resource Officer.
+On #SUDEPActionDay2020, we encourage people with epilepsy to be aware of this rare aspect of the condition.

 We want to thank Cleidi Hearn, Psychology student at the UCC School of Applied Psychology and the UCC Community-Academic Research Links initiative (CARL) for their assistance on this project.